 Dyshidrosis is a skin condition that causes small blisters on the soles of the feet, palms of the hands and sides of the fingers.
-If you live in the Columbus and Upper Arlington area, find treatment for dyshidrosis at Downtown Dermatology, home of board-certified dermatologist Dr. Shari Hicks-Graham.
+If you live in the Greater Columbus area, find treatment for dyshidrosis at Downtown Dermatology, home of board-certified dermatologist Dr. Shari Hicks-Graham.

 Dyshidrosis is also known as “pompholyx” and “dyshidrotic eczema.”
 The skin condition is noted by the appearance of small blisters on the sides of the fingers, palms of the hands or soles of the feet.
 Other symptoms include an intense itching and scaly skin.
 For most patients, the symptoms only last about three weeks, but the blisters may return before the area is completely healed.Anyone can experience dyshidrosis, and the exact cause is unknown.
 Certain factors do place you at greater risk for developing dyshidrosis, such as: